day8/re-frame-template/src/leiningen/new/re_frame/README.md

 for more information.
 Note that the mentioned [`.dir-locals.el`](.dir-locals.el) file has already been created for you.

+#### Connecting to the browser REPL from VS Code with Calva

+See the [re-frame-template README](https://github.com/day8/re-frame-template) for [Calva](https://github.com/BetterThanTomorrow/calva) instuctions.
+See also https://calva.io for Calva documentation.

 #### Connecting to the browser REPL from other editors{{/cider?}}{{^cider?}}

 #### Connecting to the browser REPL from your editor{{/cider?}}